Diabetic Foot and Wound Center

 Wound Care Specialists & Podiatrists located in Bakersfield, CA

 While an ingrown toenail may not seem like a problem at first, once it starts growing into your skin, the pain can become unbearable.
-Ruben Nieto, DPM, and the team at Diabetic Foot and Wound Center in Bakersfield, California, use the latest treatments to correct ingrown toenails.
+The team at Diabetic Foot and Wound Center in Bakersfield, California, use the latest treatments to correct ingrown toenails.
 With early intervention, you can recover from an ingrown toenail before it becomes infected or severely painful.
 Call Diabetic Foot and Wound Center, or book an appointment online today to learn more.
 The practice offers same-day and next-day appointments and telehealth.

 An ingrown toenail happens when the edge of your toe starts growing into the skin surrounding it.
 Any of your toes can get an ingrown toenail, but they’re most common in the big toe, where your nail is thick and tough.

 How do I know if I have an ingrown toenail?